sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     - Do the same for user; download the below 2 files from the user service and paste them into the user folder.
         - [ setup file of user service](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/setup.sh)
         - [ distributionColumn.sql of user service ](https://github.com/ELEVATE-Project/user/blob/temp_setup/src/distributionColumns.sql)
+        Change the permission of setup file using below command chmod +x setup.sh

-2. Create .env file for mentoring service
+2. Create env file to the mentoring service

-   The [link](https://github.com/ELEVATE-Project/mentoring.git) to the mentoring repository has been provided for your reference:
+    Create a file named mentoring_env in backend folder

     ```bash
     $ cd elevate/backend
     $ nano mentoring_env
     ```

-    Copy paste the env variables .env file
+    Copy and paste the below env variables into mentoring_env file

     ```bash
     # Mentoring Service Config